vohai2003/hdp_data_tutorials/tutorials/hdf/kafka-trucking-iot-on-hdf/tutorial-2.md

 ## Environment Setup

 If you have the latest Hortonworks DataFlow (HDF) Sandbox installed, then the demo comes preinstalled.
-If not or you do not already have it setup, then refer to [Setup Demo on existing HDF/HDP](https://github.com/orendain/trucking-iot/tree/hadoop-summit-2017#setup-on-existing-hdf-hdp).

 Open a terminal on your local machine and access the sandbox through the shell-in-a-box method.
 Please visit [Learning the Ropes of the HDP Sandbox](https://hortonworks.com/tutorial/learning-the-ropes-of-the-hortonworks-sandbox/#environment-setup) to review this method.